-The top panel, i.e. Panel 11a, of the figure shows how the contribution of imports to annual PCE inflation can be closely approximated by $0.1\pi_t^M - 0.15$ , where $\pi_t^M$ is annual inflation in the implicit price deflator of imports of goods and services (NIPA, Table 4.2.4, line 26).
-The coefficient of 0.1 is in line with total import requirements reported in Table 1.
-The deduction of 0.15 is a mean correction due to the rescaling of the import price inflation rate.
+The top panel of the figure, i.e., panel (a), shows how the contribution of imports to annual PCE inflation can be closely approximated by $0.1\pi_t^M - 0.15$ , where $\pi_t^M$ is annual inflation in the implicit price deflator of imports of goods and services (NIPA, table 4.2.4, line 26).
+The coefficient of 0.1 is in line with total import requirements reported in table 1.
+The deduction of 0.15 is a mean correction due to the rescaling of the import-price inflation rate.

-As can be seen from the figure, this rule-of-thumb approximation does a very good job tracking the contribution of import price inflation to PCE inflation.
-It is simple to calculate when one wants to gauge the importance of import price inflation for PCE inflation when one does not have the input-output and productivity data that I relied on here.
+As can be seen from the figure, this rule-of-thumb approximation does a very good job tracking the contribution of import-price inflation to PCE inflation.
+It is simple to calculate when one wants to gauge the importance of import-price inflation for PCE inflation when one does not have the input-output and productivity data that I relied on here.

-The middle panel, i.e. Panel 11b, shows that the TFP contribution to PCE inflation lines up closely with total factor productivity growth of consumption goods from Fernald (2012)'s quarterly TFP growth data, published by the Federal Reserve Bank of San Francisco.
-In particular the TFP contribution to PCEPI inflation is approximately equal to $-0.5\Delta t f p{c,t} -$ 0.25, where $\Delta t f p{c,t}$ is annual TFP-C growth from Fernald (2012).
+The middle panel, i.e., panel (b), shows that the TFP contribution to PCE inflation lines up closely with total factor productivity growth of consumption goods from Fernald (2012)'s quarterly TFP growth data, published by the Federal Reserve Bank of San Francisco.
+In particular the TFP contribution to PCEPI inflation is approximately equal to $-0.5\Delta tfp{c,t} - 0.25$ , where $\Delta tfp{c,t}$ is annual TFP-C growth from Fernald (2012).
 Thus, the effect of measured productivity growth on the inflation rate that the Fed targets can, in principle, be gleaned from data published with less of a delay than the data I use and at a quarterly basis.
 This is with the caveat that the quarterly TFP data, based on Fernald (2012), are subject to revisions.
 But so is PCEPI inflation, of course.

-The bottom panel, i.e. Panel 11c, compares the labor contribution to PCEPI inflation to four measures of quality-adjusted compensation growth for the U.S. In the BLS/BEA data that I use, labor costs are calculated based on industry compensation per quality-adjusted hour measures.
-The quality adjustment is done using the method explained in Jorgenson et al. (2017) and is based on CPS-ASEC data on self-reported sector of employment and earnings of individuals.
+The bottom panel, i.e., panel (c), compares the labor contribution to PCEPI inflation to four measures of quality-adjusted compensation growth for the U.S. In the BLS/BEA data that I use, labor costs are calculated based on industry compensation per quality-adjusted hour measures.
+The quality adjustment is done by using the method explained in Jorgenson and others (2017) and is based on CPS-ASEC (Current Population Survey - Annual Social and Economic Supplement) data on self-reported sector of employment and earnings of individuals.

-I compare the labor cost contribution to PCEPI inflation with four commonly used aggregate compensation growth measures, $\Delta w_t$ , for the U.S., namely average hourly earnings (AHE), compensation per hour (CPH), Employment Cost Index (ECI), and median usual weekly earnings (MWE).
-I adjust these compensation growth measures for aggregate changes in labor quality using the measure, $\Delta LQ_t$ , based on Aaronson and Sullivan (2003), from Fernald (2012).
+I compare the labor-cost contribution to PCEPI inflation with four commonly used aggregate compensation-growth measures, $\Delta LQ_i$ , for the U.S., namely: average hourly earnings (AHE), compensation per hour (CPH), employment cost index (ECI), and median usual weekly earnings (MWE).
+I adjust these compensation-growth measures for aggregate changes in labor quality by using the measure, $\Delta LQ_t$ , based on Aaronson and Sullivan (2003), from Fernald (2012).